stfc/PSyclone/doc/developers.rst

 Kernel Transformations
 ++++++++++++++++++++++

-When a kernel is transformed we need to ensure that the PSy layer is updated so as to call the new version of the kernel.
 Since PSyclone is invoked separately for each Algorithm file in an application, the naming of the new, transformed kernels is done with reference to the kernel output directory.
 All transformed kernels (and the modules that contain them) are re-named following the PSyclone Fortran naming conventions (:ref:`fortran_naming`).
 This enables the reliable identification of transformed versions of any given kernel within the output directory.

 If the "multiple" kernel-renaming scheme is in use, PSyclone simply appends an integer to the original kernel name, checks whether such a